Technical specification

 Authorization: Bearer AT-20-qWuioSEtFhYVdW89JJ4yWvtI5SaNWep0

-Example 2 – transferring of access certificate as an access_token parameter:
+Example 2 – transferring of access token as an access_token parameter:

 GET /oidc/profile?access_token=AT-20-qWuioSEtFhYVdW89JJ4yWvtI5SaNWep0 HTTP/1.1